Category Archives: Uncategorized

 The ability to add Templates to SSRS (such as documented here and here and here) is a neat feature.
 Basically, you just create an RDL and put it in the “C:Program Files (x86)Microsoft Visual Studio 9.0Common7IDEPrivateAssembliesProjectItemsReportProject” directory… now you can … Continue reading

-Posted in Uncategorized | Tagged | Comments Off
+Posted in Uncategorized | Tagged | Comments Off on Automatically Using the Latest Version of an SSRS Template

 Using SSRS queries with parameters with Netezza